dacrands/flask-s3-upload/README.md

 ### Config

-For development you can leave the *SECRET_KEY* and *SQLALCHEMY_DATABASE_URI* as their defaults.
-In production, however, those would need be configured
+For development you can leave the *SECRET_KEY* and *SQLALCHEMY_DATABASE_URI* configuration values as their defaults.
+In production, however, those will need be set to their respective values.

 Run the following commands to configure your S3 Bucket and SendGrid API key.
-Windows users will use `set` instead `export` here:
+Windows users will use `set` instead `export`:

 ```
 export S3_BUCKET=<your_bucket>